-The major dilemma for employers hiring, or are re-hiring laid-off workers, is how to conduct background checks and pre-hire due diligence when most courts, schools, and companies are barred– resulting in employers and educational institutions incapable and unable of acknowledging to verification requests.
+The major dilemma for employers hiring, or re-hiring laid-off workers, is how to conduct background checks and pre-hire due diligence when most courts, schools, and companies are barred– resulting in employers and educational institutions being incapable and unable of acknowledging verification requests.

 To avail of reliable employment verification and background check services, contact One2verify today.